This is the final part of my Vertigo analysis, I hope you’ve enjoyed it!

 Circles/Spirals

-These circular shapes all represent those obsessive singular moments—points suspended in time—that Scottie seeks to return to and relive forever.
+These circular shapes all represent the obsessive singular moments—points suspended in time—that Scottie seeks to return to and relive forever.
 Spirals represent constantly coming back to those memories again and again, unable to escape their orbit.
 Madeleine has become Scottie’s center of gravity, the sun to his world(view).

 Fire/Lights